ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Pointer Arithmetics.md

 Exercise
 --------
-Create a pointer that points to the middle of the intArray and print the address of each element on a new line, starting from the middle position.
+Create a pointer that points to the middle of the intArray and print the value of each element referenced on a new line, starting from the middle position.

 Tutorial Code
 -------------